Autodesk-Forge/forge-bim360-data.connector.dashboard/README.md

 Install the required packages using `npm install`.

+**ngrok**

+Run `ngrok http 3000 -host-header="localhost:3000"` to create a tunnel to your local machine, then copy the address into the `FORGE_WEBHOOK_URL` environment variable.

 **Environment variables**

-Set the enviroment variables with your client ID & secret and finally start it.
+Set the enviroment variables with your Forge client id & secret, forge callback url (to get 3-legged token from user logging) and Data Connector callback url (DC_CALLBACK_URL).
+[Callback of Data Connector API](/server/endpoints/job_callback.js) is one payload parameter when creating one Data Connector Request.
+It will will trigger when a job completes, or fails, telling the request id, job id etc. You can decide what you want to do with the sample, or with your own sample.
 Via command line, navigate to the folder where this repository was cloned and use the following:

 Mac OSX/Linux (Terminal)

     npm install
     export FORGE_CLIENT_ID=<<YOUR CLIENT ID FROM DEVELOPER PORTAL>> export FORGE_CLIENT_SECRET=<<YOUR CLIENT SECRET>>
-    export FORGE_CALLBACK_URL=<<YOUR CALLBACK URL>>
-    export DC_CALLBACK_URL=<<YOUR DATA CONNECTOR CALLBACK>>
+    export FORGE_CALLBACK_URL=<<your callback url of Forge e.g. http://localhost:3000/api/forge/callback/oauth>>
+    export DC_CALLBACK_URL=<<"your ngrok address here: e.g. http://abcd1234.ngrok.io/job/callback">>

     npm start